Federal judge again strikes down California law banning high capacity gun magazines

 SACRAMENTO, Calif.
 (AP) — California cannot ban gun owners from having detachable magazines that hold more than 10 rounds, a federal judge ruled Friday.

-The ruling from U.S. District Judge Roger Benitez is likely not the final decision in this case.
-Benitez said his ruling will not take effect for 10 days, giving state Attorney General Rob Bonta enough time to appeal the decision.
+The decision from U.S. District Judge Roger Benitez won’t take effect immediately.
+Democratic U.S. Attorney General Rob Bonta has already promised to appeal the ruling.
+The ban is likely to remain in effect while the case is still pending.

 This is the second time Benitez has truck down California’s law banning high-capacity magazines.
 The first time he struck it down — way back in 2017 — an appeals court ended up reversing his decision.